 Please note that at busy times, you should always try to reserve seats in advance in the particular trains on which you wish to travel.
 With the Japan Rail Pass, seat reservations are free of charge, so it’s always worth doing if you can plan ahead enough to know which trains you are going to take.

-From 1st April 2017, it will be possible to buy a Japan Rail Pass can be bought in Japan, as well as overseas.
+Yes, from 1st April 2017, the Japan Rail Pass can be bought in Japan, as well as overseas.
 They will be available from 9 major outlets including Tokyo Narita and Haneda Airport, Tokyo station, Osaka and Hiroshima station.
 But the price will be higher than buying it overseas (7-day Rail Pass bought overseas: Yen 29,110.
 Same pass bought in Japan: Yen 33,000).
 So buy the Japan Rail Pass online here from JTB, the Japan specialists, before your trip!

 The eligibility for child price (up to and including 11 years old) is taken from the date on which the Rail Pass Exchange Order is issued: not the date the Exchange Order is presented in Japan, or the date when the Pass will start, or the date on which the child is actually travelling on the train.